Sulav-Kharel/Report-creator/Readme.md

 ### Setting up the Environment

 1. Use Vite to set up the environment:
+   `npm create vite@4.1.0`
+   OR
-   `npm create vite@4.1.0 your-project-name`
+   `npm create vite@latest`

 ### Code Formatter

-- For code formatting, we use Prettier.
+- For code formatting, I use Prettier.
 It can be installed as a plugin.

 ## Project Structure